Large-Vocabulary Segmentation for Medical Images with Text Prompts

 Abstract

-In this study, we aim to build up a model that can Segment Anything in radiology scans, driven by Text prompts, termed as SAT.
-Our main contributions are three folds: (i) for dataset construction, we construct the first multi-modal knowledge tree on human anatomy, including 6502 anatomical terminologies; Then we build up the largest and most comprehensive segmentation dataset for training, by collecting over 22K 3D medical image scans from 72 segmentation datasets, across 497 classes, with careful standardization on both image scans and label space; (ii) for architecture design, we propose to inject medical knowledge into a text encoder via contrastive learning, and then formulate a universal segmentation model, that can be prompted by feeding in medical terminologies in text form; (iii) As a result, we have trained SAT-Nano (110M parameters) and SAT-Pro (447M parameters), demonstrating comparable performance to 72 specialist nnU-Nets trained on each dataset/subsets.
-We validate SAT as a foundational segmentation model, with better generalization ability on external (unseen) datasets, and can be further improved on specific tasks after fine-tuning adaptation.
-Comparing with interactive segmentation model, for example, MedSAM, segmentation model prompted by text enables superior performance, scalability and robustness.
-As a use case, we demonstrate that SAT can act as a powerful out-of-the-box agent for large language models, enabling visual grounding in clinical procedures such as report generation.
+This paper aims to build a model that can Segment Anything in 3D medical images, driven by medical terminologies as Text prompts, termed as SAT.
+Our main contributions are three-fold: (i) We construct the first multimodal knowledge tree on human anatomy, including 6502 anatomical terminologies; Then, we build the largest and most comprehensive segmentation dataset for training, collecting over 22K 3D scans from 72 datasets, across 497 classes, with careful standardization on both image and label space; (ii) We propose to inject medical knowledge into a text encoder via contrastive learning and formulate a large-vocabulary segmentation model that can be prompted by medical terminologies in text form. (iii) We train SAT-Nano (110M parameters) and SAT-Pro (447M parameters).
+SAT-Pro achieves comparable performance to 72 nnU-Nets—the strongest specialist models trained on each dataset (over 2.2B parameters combined)—over 497 categories.
+Compared with the interactive approach MedSAM, SAT-Pro consistently outperforms across all 7 human body regions with +7.1% average Dice Similarity Coefficient (DSC) improvement, while showing enhanced scalability and robustness.
+On 2 external (cross-center) datasets, SAT-Pro achieves higher performance than all baselines (+3.7% average DSC), demonstrating superior generalization ability.

 Datasets